 The sit-in at Kamour has ended and can now be added to a long list of protest movements that have emerged organically in post-2011 Tunisia and that have made a significant impact.
 The Kamour movement should also be seen as part of a global wave of civic activism that has been growing since 2011.

 This movement was noteworthy in many respects.
 The Kamour protesters had no legal structure and no hierarchical leadership.
 They shied away from any particular political affiliation and concentrated on a fixed number of demands.
 They relied on social media to disseminate their message, but they also mobilized people in the streets.
 The sit-in’s self-sufficient organization, open participatory style, mostly peaceful tactics, and realistic demands—along with the government’s understanding and relative openness to dialogue—is a model that barely exists in other Arab countries.

 These mixed techniques could perhaps define the future of Tunisian activism.
 As long as the government is willing to negotiate, and as long as these movements do not produce a disruptive domino effect that spreads all over the country, social wellbeing and peace can perhaps make inroads in Tunisia.

-Youssef Cherif is a Tunis-based political analyst and a member of the Carnegie’s Civic Activism Network.
+Youssef Cherif is a Tunis-based political analyst and a member of the Carnegie’s Civic Research Network.
 His Twitter handle is @faiyla.